Learning

 Play-based learning

-Project-based learning (PBL) (also known as interest-led learning)
+Project-based learning (also known as interest-led learning)

-Known as ‘unit studies’ in the US, it is a cross-curricular approach to learning whereby you following a project the interests you, looking at the focus from many subject perspectives, and take it right through to its natural conclusion.
+Known as ‘unit studies’ in the US, it is a cross-curricular approach to learning by following a project the interests you, looking at the focus from many subject perspectives, and take it right through to its natural conclusion.
 Although focusing on a single topic, the project will follow many strands of investigation, generally including history, geography, art, maths, literature and politics, in one form or another, depending on the child/parent’s interests and the resources that present themselves.
 Can be self-directed or parent-directed.

 Reggio Emilia